Video Post: The Big River Up North Sets the Standard

 On this trip, driving through the early morning darkness, I convinced myself the indicator rig was the way to go.
 There’s just too much water to cover, right?
 Tightlining here seemed like a waste of time.
 But, as usual, the Big River got into my head, making me second-guess myself.
 An hour went by without a fish, the prime morning hours slipping away.
 The sun finally peeked through the clouds, and I could feel that little bit of pressure creeping in.

 It was time to switch things up.
 I went back to what I know—my mono rig.
-I tied on a couple of confidence nymphs, the ones that have always worked for me, and started working downstream, breaking the river into more manageable pieces.
+I tied on a couple of confidence nymphs.
+They have always worked for me.
+I started working downstream, breaking the river into more manageable pieces.
 Success didn’t come instantly, but this is the Big River.
 It makes you work for everything.

 Late Summer, Cold Water on the Big River